 That was my case.
 I experienced strange yet repeatable symptoms whenever I indulged in my favorite cilantro-pepita salad dressing.
 My head always felt odd soon after, and my Candida symptoms flared.
 (Mercury negatively affects healthy gut flora, which in turn encourages Candida overgrowth.)

-When it comes to mercury poisoning, think of the mercury as gobs of enemy soldiers, and the chelation agent molecules as Sergeant York and the few men left in his unit.
+By the time York made the capture, only a handful of men were left alive in his unit.
+Eight men had to escort 132 out of enemy territory before they got too worn out to maintain control.
+When it comes to mercury poisoning, think of the mercury as those enemy soldiers, and the chelation agent molecules as Sergeant York and the seven other men left in his unit.

 The chelators are transporting the mercury out of your system safely.
 But just as Sergeant York and his buddies could not go on indefinitely, chelators also “wear out.”
 When they do, the mercury that was being removed from the body is no longer held safely by them.
 Instead, it is free to go wherever it wants.

 And guess where it wants to go?
 The brain and liver.